johnalvero/ADConnector-MFA/README.md

 ![diagram](https://github.com/johnalvero/ADConnector-MFA/blob/master/diagram.jpeg)

+## Note
+Guide done in CentOS 7.
+Adjust guide for your own environment as necessary.

 ## NTP
 If you are dealing with TOTP, time syncronization is important.
 This is specially more important if you are working with virtualized environment.
 ```